2016 • 3 years • Policy Research

-2014 • 2 years, 2 months)
+2014 • 2 years, 2 months • Policy Research

 This grant to the Franklin and Eleanor Roosevelt Institute supports the Roosevelt Campus Network, the country's largest national student policy organization.
 With a robust chapter network of nearly 140 college campuses, the Campus Network is engaging young people in activism that empowers them as leaders and promotes their ideas for change.
 The Roosevelt Campus Network will use this operating support to add chapters, mobilize chapters around leading policy issues such as inequality, expand its presence in targeted states, starting in Illinois, and deepen engagement with its members and alumni.